scokobro/professional-identity/profIdent-draft1.md

 Early journalism was often politically sponsored and overtly partial,

-the individuals considered the first modern journalists in Japan - Yanagawa Shunsan (1832-70) publisher of the _Chūgai Shimbun_, and Fukuchi Gen'ichiro, well known for his work at the _Tōkyō Nichinichi Shimbun_.[@Huffman:1997: 32] had 'close personal ties to the _bakukfu_ shogunate'[@Schafer:2012, p9]
+the individuals considered the first modern journalists in Japan - Yanagawa Shunsan (1832-70) publisher of the _Chūgai +sb_, and Fukuchi Gen'ichiro, well known for his work at the _Tōkyō Nichinichi +sb_.[@Huffman:1997: 32] had 'close personal ties to the _bakukfu_ shogunate'[@Schafer:2012, p9]

 It was only with the adoption of the 'objective' mass circulation model, and the printing techniques that made them possible, that the press began to require something like the 'professional' journalist rather than the partisan supporter and advocate of a cause.

+@Shibata:2003 [: 12--3] suggests that the current worrying state of journalism in Japan began to take place in the aftermath of the Vietnam War; during this period newspapers in Japan had maintained an 'opposition party spirit' (_yatō seishin_) and had been critical of both US and Japanese foreign policy in Southeast Asia.
+From the mid-'70s the _Sankei +sb_ broke ranks and began to take a more government (Jimintō) friendly line, it was followed in the '80s by the _Yomiuri_ with its pro-Reagan/Nakasone attitude.
+This led to the current situation with the _Asahi_ and _Mainichi_ on the oppositional side and the _Yomiuri_ and _Sankei_ being conservative, pro-(LDP)government.
+As Shibata states, it is perfectly reasonable, and indeed desirable, for newspapers to offer different point of view to their readers, but, he argues, the shifts in the attitudes of two of Japan's largest papers fundamentally affected the ability of the press to perform their 'watchdog' function.(QUOTE better?)

 ## Development of journalism as a trade

-The first move to give form to journalism as a trade in Japan was the [@Schafer:2012 p10] 1875 formation of the Alliance of Newspaper Reporters (*Shimbun Kisha Rengō*) in reaction to increasingly restrictive laws which affected the press and protection against libel.[^law]
+The first move to give form to journalism as a trade in Japan was the [@Schafer:2012: 10] 1875 formation of the Alliance of Newspaper Reporters (*+sb Kisha Rengō*) in reaction to increasingly restrictive laws which affected the press and protection against libel.[^law]

 [^law]:*shimbunshi jōrei*, *zanbōritsu*